DaneWeber/tech-for-all-alpha/README.md

     - GitHub provides a web interface with additional functionality.
     - The "Pull Request" is how the server merges patches.
   - [GitHub Desktop](https://desktop.github.com/) is a local GUI for git and interacting with GitHub.

+## Craig is doing this to the file